laminas/laminas-eventmanager/doc/book/tutorial.md

 One aspect that the `EventManager` implementation provides is an ability to compose a `SharedEventManagerInterface` implementation.

-`Zend\EventManager\SharedEventManagerInterface` describes an object that aggregates listeners for events attached to objects with specific *identifiers*.
+`Laminas\EventManager\SharedEventManagerInterface` describes an object that aggregates listeners for events attached to objects with specific *identifiers*.
 It does not trigger events itself.
 Instead, an `EventManager` instance that composes a `SharedEventManager` will query the `SharedEventManager` for